Jeżyce, Poznań

-The name Jeżyce more popularly refers to a much narrower area – the old neighbourhood (and former village) of Jeżyce, centred on the Rynek Jeżycki market.
+The name Jeżyce more popularly refers to a much narrower area: the old neighbourhood (and former village) of Jeżyce, centred on the market (Rynek Jeżycki).
 This forms the south-eastern part of the wider district of Jeżyce discussed in this article.
 For the osiedles contained within this district – including one called Jeżyce, which closely corresponds to the old neighbourhood – see Administrative division of Poznań.

 The district of Jeżyce covers the north-western part of Poznań, with an area of 57.9 km2, 22% of the city's total area.
 Its population of 81,300 accounts for 14.2% of the city's total.
-Its population density is 1,404 persons/km2.
+Its population density is 1,404 people/km2.

-Jeżyce is bounded by the districts of Stare Miasto to the east and Grunwald to the south.
+Jeżyce is bordered by the districts Stare Miasto to the east and Grunwald to the south.
 It also borders the administrative districts (gminas) of Suchy Las to the north, Rokietnica and Tarnowo Podgórne to the north-west, and Dopiewo to the west.

 Geography

 The boundary between Jeżyce and Stare Miasto was marked by the streets Obornicka (the main road leading north towards Oborniki), Lechicka, Piątkowska, Księcia Mieszka I, Pułaskiego and Roosevelta.
-The boundary with Grunwald is marked by Bukowska, the road leading from the city centre to the airport, and onwards towards Buk.
+The boundary with Grunwald is marked by Bukowska, the road leading from the city centre to the airport and onwards towards Buk.

-The old district of Jeżyce is a residential and commercial quarter somewhat west of the city centre.
-Its main street is ulica Dąbrowskiego, and it includes the large open-air market called Rynek Jeżycki ("Jeżyce Market").
-Close by on Dąbrowskiego are the "New Theatre" (Teatr Nowy) and the Rialto cinema.
+The old district of Jeżyce is a residential and commercial quarter directly west of the city centre.
+Its main street is ulica Dąbrowskiego, which is adjacent to the large open-air market called Rynek Jeżycki (Jeżyce Market).
+Close by on Dąbrowskiego are the Teatr Nowy (New Theatre) and the Rialto cinema.

-From old Jeżyce, Dąbrowskiego continues to become the main westerly route out of northern Poznań.
-It passes through the neighbourhoods of Ogrody (meaning "gardens" – the city's botanic gardens are situated there), Wola, Smochowice, Sytkowo and Krzyżowniki.
+Onwards from old Jeżyce, Dąbrowskiego continues as the main westerly route out of northern Poznań.
+It passes through the neighbourhoods of Ogrody ("gardens", named after the city's botanical gardens in the area), Wola, Smochowice, Sytkowo and Krzyżowniki.
 To the south, between the streets Dąbrowskiego and Bukowska, is Poznań Ławica Airport.

 Much of Jeżyce consists of a belt of green land along the Bogdanka stream, which flows through the district from the north-west.
 It forms a number of lakes, of which the two largest are Strzeszyn Lake (Jezioro Strzeszyńskie) and Lake Rusałka, both popular bathing spots.
 From Rusałka the Bogdanka continues (partly underground) to Sołacz Park (Park Sołacki), through Urbanowo, and then onwards underground to join the Warta.

 North of old Jeżyce is Sołacz, an area with many large houses and the green areas of Sołacz Park.
 Smaller neighbourhoods in this area include Niestachów, Urbanowo, Wierzbak (a stream called Wierzbak runs underground here, beneath the street Nad Wierzbakiem – "Over the Wierzbak" – to meet the Bogdanka), and Bonin.
 North of Sołacz is the area known as Winiary.
 Historically the villages of Winiary were in the area of today's Cytadela and southern Winogrady in Stare Miasto district (the names Winiary and Winogrady derive from the vine cultivation that formerly occurred there) – in the 1830s, because of the Prussian authorities' plans to build fortifications there, the inhabitants were moved to the area now called Winiary.